exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 Call the Sphinx generator
 -----------------------------

 Once Sphinx generator is installed in your environment, you can use the "sgpg" command to run it.
-Use "sgpg -h" for an overview over parameters.
+Use "sgpg --help" for an overview over parameters.

 You can also import and use it in a